Skip advert

 Advertisement

-Cheapest cars to run 2024
+Cheapest cars to run 2026

 When it comes to total cost of ownership, cut-price entry-level models aren’t always the best.
 So what are the cheapest cars to run in the UK today?

-When you’re looking for a new car on a tight budget, chances are you’ll be focusing on the windscreen sticker prices for an array of city cars, superminis or small SUVs.
+When you’re looking for a new car on a tight budget, chances are you’ll be focusing on the windscreen sticker prices for an array of city carssuperminis or small SUVs.
 You’ll probably also be looking at the latest PCP finance deals in the hope of saving some more money, but are you also considering the long game?
 Which models really are the cheapest cars to run over the long term?

-The cost of owning any car isn’t just about the amount of money you need to find up front, you’ll need to consider how much you’re likely to spend on fuel, maintenance, road tax and insurance over your whole ownership period.
-It’s also worth remembering that you’ll get a chunk of money back when it’s time to sell.
-Taking all of these factors into consideration produces a Total Cost of Ownership (TCO) figure - a number that’s easy to work out after you’ve owned a car, but predicting a TCO figure before you buy is a bit of a dark art.
+The cost of owning any car isn’t just about the amount of money you need to find up front, you’ll also need to consider how much you’re likely to spend on running costs like insurance, fuel, maintenance and road tax over your whole ownership period.

 Advertisement - Article continues below